Best Weighted Blankets – Top Picks and Buying Guide

 Cleaning: Some weighted blankets are machine washable, but dry cleaning is generally recommended for all models to ensure they do not deteriorate too quickly.

 Weighted blankets may be purchased through many different companies.
 Additionally, they are made by independent craftspeople and sold on sites like Etsy.com.
-Blankets manufactured and sold through companies tend to be of higher quality and often come with sleep trials.
-In some cases, they also come with product warranties to product buyers against defects.
-Those sold by independent craftspeople are usually priced lower, but the quality may be questionable and virtually none come with any sort of return policy or warranty.
+Blankets manufactured and sold through companies tend to be of higher quality and often come with product warranties to product buyers against defects.
+Those sold by independent craftspeople are usually priced lower, but the quality may be questionable and virtually none come with any sort of warranty.

 When shopping for a weighted blanket and comparing different brands and models, here are a few factors to keep in mind.